squaremo/rejson/README.md

     [1, number *] / [1,2,3] |- match

-Maybe, '?', matches zero or one, and can be used in arrays or objects:
+Maybe, '?', matches zero or one, and can be used in arrays:

     [number, string ?] / [1] |- match
     [number, string ?] / [1, "bar"] |- match

+In objects, maybe indicates the property may be absent; if it is present, the pattern must match:

     {"foo": string ?, _} / {"bar": 1} |- match
-    {"foo": string ?, _} / {"foo": 2} |- match
+    {"foo": string ?, _} / {"foo": 2} |- no_match

 ### Interleave